AmeriCorps Education Award

 More information about AmeriCorps is available at: http://www.americorps.gov

 TFA corps members may be granted TFA Education Awards at the end of each year of service in lieu of a Segal Award.
 Relay is eligible to accept these awards and will defer tuition for students expecting the TFA Education Awards.
-All terms and conditions related to deferred tuition still apply.
+All terms and conditions related to tuition balances from unearned pending awards still apply.

 Students may receive financial assistance from sources other than federal and institutional financial aid programs.
 Under federal law and school policy, Relay must consider outside resources when deciding what other aid or loans students may be eligible to receive.
 Outside awards may reduce students’ eligibility for federal and institutional financial aid.

-Outside awards are incorporated into financial aid packages in three steps: first, they may replace an equal amount of the Relay Fellowship, as the award is intended to help students without access to outside sources of aid; then they reduce students’ out-of-pocket responsibilities; and finally, they may replace other institutional scholarships.
+Outside awards are incorporated into financial aid packages: first, they may be used to reduce students’ out-of-pocket responsibilities, and they may replace other institutional scholarships.
 Students whose financial aid packages are adjusted to account for outside awards in the middle of an academic year will receive email notifications and/or updated financial aid offers.